-$$+ \frac{1}{n!} \frac{d^{n-1} f(t{i-1}, y{i-1})}{dt^{n-1}} h_i^n =: y_i. \quad (3)$$
+$$+ \frac{1}{n!} \frac{d^{n-1} f(t{i-1}, y{i-1})}{dt^{n-1}} h_i^n =: y_i.$$ (3)

-This method thus reduces the solution of the dynamical system to the determination of certain Taylor coefficients, which may be done efficiently using automatic differentiation techniques, provided one uses sufficiently accurate arithmetic [14], [15], [16].
+This method thus reduces the solution of the dynamical system to the determination of certain Taylor coefficients, which may be done efficiently using automatic differentiation techniques, provided one uses sufficiently accurate arithmetic [45,46,48,49].

-Fig. 2.
-Left: Error vs. CPU time for the numerical solution of the unstable periodic orbit LR for the Lorenz model (in double-double arithmetic) using a Runge-Kutta code (dop853), an extrapolation code (odex) and a Taylor series method (TIDES).
+Figure 2.
+Left: Error vs. CPU time for the numerical solution of the unstable periodic orbit LR for the Lorenz model (in double-double arithmetic) using a Runge-Kutta code (dop853), an extrapolation code (odex) [50,51] and a Taylor series method (TIDES).
 Right: Error vs. CPU time for the numerical solution of an unstable periodic orbit for the Lorenz model (in 500-digit arithmetic) using the TIDES code.
+Taken from [52].

-Figure 2 (left) compares computations of the unstable periodic orbit LR in the Lorenz model [50] with three methods: (a) the Taylor method (using the TIDES code [1]), (b) a conventional Runge-Kutta method (using the dop853 code), and (c) an extrapolation method (using the odes code) [40].
+Figure 2 (left) compares computations of the unstable periodic orbit LR in the Lorenz model [53] with three methods: (a) the Taylor method (using the TIDES code [54]), (b) an eighth order Runge-Kutta method (using the dop853 code [55]), and (c) an extrapolation method (using the ODEX code) [50,51].
 In symbolic dynamics notation, "LR" means one loop around the left equilibrium point, followed by one loop around the right equilibrium point.

 When these methods are performed using double precision arithmetic, the Runge-Kutta code is most accurate, but when done in double-double or higher-precision arithmetic, the Taylor method is the fastest.
 In many problems, high-precision arithmetic is required to obtain accurate results, and so for such problems the Taylor scheme is the only reliable method among the standard methods.
-The right graph in Figure 2 shows the error for an unstable orbit using 500-digit arithmetic using the TIDES code [72].
+The right graph in Figure 2 shows the error for an unstable orbit using 500-digit arithmetic using the TIDES code [52].